offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security[To BE PUBLISHED].markdown

 Hey Readers,

 This section discusses the notes that I have come across while reading multiple books about Android internals and Android security.
-I am writing this for myself.
+I am writing this for to keep a track of the topics I have covered and a note to be used in future.
 However, you are free to use the resources if you want.

 # Android’s architecture
 Android is an open source, Linux-based software stack created for a wide array of devices and form factors.
 The following diagram shows the major components of the Android platform.